Oxsomi/core3/docs/oiCA.md

     CAHeader header;
     U8 headerExt[header.headerExtensionSize];

+    if compression:
+    	EXXDataSizeType<uncompressedSizeType /* see header + directory extended size */> uncompressedSize;

     if header.useHash:
 	    U32[header.useSHA256 ?
 8 : 1] hash;				//CRC32C or SHA256

+    /* Encryption header; see oiXX.md.
+Such as (blocks ?
+I32x4[blocks]), U8[12] iv. */

-    compress & encrypt the following if necessary:
+    compress & encrypt the following if necessary:		//See oiXX.md

     	//This includes the names of everything in order.
     	//The names should only be [0-9A-Za-z_.\ ]+ as well as non ASCII characters.